 Whilst the majority of GP prescription items are free, there are some exceptions.
 A list of items that are free on prescription can be obtained from the Social Security Department or by downloading the latest prescribed list.

-Social Security health card
+Social Security health cards

-You will need a health card to get a subsidy when you visit your GP and to get subsidised free prescriptions.
+You need a health card to get a subsidy when you visit your GP and to get subsidised free prescriptions.

 UK and Jersey health agreement